 Wearable style

-Stylish suits are Giorgio Armani's trademark.
-The designer has always been considered a perfectionist.
-Ever since his first collection in 1974, he's used clean lines and classic colors to create his elegant yet comfortable suits.
-Armani, who turns 80 on July 11, stays true to his roots in his Summer 2015 collection (pictured).
+Stylish suits were Giorgio Armani's trademark.
+The designer was always considered a perfectionist.
+Ever since his first collection in 1974, he used clean lines and classic colors to create his elegant yet comfortable suits, like these in the 2015 summer collection.

 Image: picture-alliance/dpa